OHDSI/Achilles/README.md

 Getting Started
 ===============
 1. Make sure you have your data in the [OMOP CDM v4 format](http://omop.org/cdm).
+2. If you're using Windows, make sure you install [RTools](http://cran.r-project.org/bin/windows/Rtools/)
-2. in R, use the following commands to install Achilles:
+3. in R, use the following commands to install Achilles:
 ```r
 install.packages("devtools")
 library(devtools)